jacquicomstock/EXPORTS_NA_MSC/README.md

 conda search r-base
 ```

-Now, it is always a good practice (recommoned here) to create a new conda environment, which will help to debug the package-specific and compatibility issues without disrupting the base environment.
+Now, it is always a good practice (recomemded here) to create a new conda environment, which will help to debug the package-specific and compatibility issues without disrupting the base environment.
 You can change the name to anything you want, here I have named it after the version of R I am installing (R4.1.3)
 ```{bash}
 conda create -n R4.1